How to prepare for and recover from hurricanes

 When you’re facing a natural disaster of such epic proportions, it’s easy to feel powerless.
 Although there’s no way to completely avoid these dangerous storms, you can take measures to protect your home and family.
-Stacker consulted official recommendations from the Federal Emergency Management Agency, Department of Homeland Security, Red Cross, and other experts to compile this comprehensive list of steps you should take to prepare for a hurricane.
-You can take care of many of these tasks ahead of time; the rest will have to be done once you know a hurricane is on its way.
-Though there’s no way to predict exactly what Mother Nature will throw at you, following these 29 steps for hurricane preparedness will at least provide some peace of mind.
+Stacker consulted official recommendations from the Federal Emergency Management Agency (FEMA), Department of Homeland Security, Red Cross, and other experts to compile this comprehensive list of steps you should take to prepare for and recover from a hurricane.

 No matter where you live, everyone should have an emergency plan.
 Sit down with your family and friends to discuss how you will find shelter, where you will evacuate and how you will communicate in case of an emergency.

-Some states (we’re looking at you, Florida) get hit by hurricanes all the time—others very rarely experience this type of storm.
-Do some research on your county to find out how often your area experiences tropical storms, then check the flood map on FEMA’s website to determine your risk of flooding.
+Some states like Florida get hit by hurricanes every year, while others very rarely experience this type of storm.
+Do some research on your county to find out how often your area experiences tropical storms, then check FEMA’s flood map to determine your risk of flooding.

-Don’t overlook the four-legged members of your family!
-If you do have to evacuate, your pets will need to evacuate, too.
-Make sure all pets are microchipped and have identification tags and consider how you will evacuate them.
+Don’t overlook the nonhuman members of your family!
+If you have to evacuate, your pets will need to evacuate, too.
+Make sure they’re all microchipped and have identification tags—and make sure you have a plan for how to evacuate them.

 As soon as you hear that severe weather might be possible, start thinking about where you will go.
 Can you stay with friends or family?
 Do you need to make reservations at a hotel?
-Consider what route you will take out of town, as well.
+Consider your route out of town, as well.

-Hurricanes can fill your home with flood water, damaging computers, phones and other electronic devices.
+Hurricanes can fill your home with floodwater, causing damage to computers, phones, and other electronic devices.
 Save important documents by uploading them to an online backup service or external hard drive that you take with you.

 Extreme weather can knock out utility service, so it’s best to prepare enough drinkable water to survive for several days without running water.
 You’ll need at least one gallon of water per person per day for three days.